-HIST 2119 CR-3 (formerly HIST 1119) Europe 1789-1914
+HIST 2119 CR-3 (formerly HIST 1119) Europe 1789 to 1914

-Students will examine the disturbances that began in France in 1789 and which signified the beginning of a new era where tradition and stability gave way to revolution and questioning.
-They will also study the impact of the Industrial Revolution and the ways in which it rewrote Europe's socio-economic history, creating new challenges for its political system.
-Students will examine the revolutionary changes that dominated the era 1789 to 1914, while at the same time identifying those elements of tradition that transcended the constant upheavals of this period.
+Students will examine the revolutionary era which began in France in 1789 and evaluate its political, economic, social, and cultural impact across Europe.
+They will also study the impact of the Industrial Revolution and the ways in which it rewrote Europe's socio-economic history and created new challenges for its political system.
+Students will also identify those elements of tradition that transcended the constant upheavals of this period.